Laci1953/RC2014-CPM/BOOT/readme.txt

 - Spencer Owen's 512KB ROM + 512KB RAM memory board (M512)

 , provided with serial boards using SIO or KIO or ACIA , you may now use an enhanced CP/M and burn a CP/M booter to start directly with CP/M from power-on.

-This booter contains also code that allows to use the TE text editor on SC108 or MM, without SCM (the M512's TE does not have this constraint...)